prometheus-operator/prometheus-operator/Documentation/proposals/202407-remote-write.md

 ### Configuration generation

 The Prometheus operator will generate the Prometheus configuration including remote_write configuration from the Prometheus CRD and the RemoteWrite resources matching remoteWriteSelector from the namespace(s) selected by remoteWriteNamespaceSelector for additional remote_rewrite configuration.
-The generated configuration will be stored in a secret mounted in the Prometheus pod.

 The operator will respect the --namespaces and --deny-namespaces flags when looking for RemoteWrite objects.